March 12, 2026 (3mo ago)

 | Temps (built-in storage) | Included | Included | ~$6.00*** |

-The bandwidth trap is what catches people.
+The bandwidth trap is what catches developers off guard.
 S3's storage pricing looks reasonable until your files get popular.
-Self-hosted storage behind a CDN sidesteps this entirely because CDN egress from providers like Cloudflare is free on their standard plan.
+Self-hosted storage behind a CDN sidesteps this entirely.

 AWS S3 offers 99.999999999% (eleven nines) durability through massive cross-region replication.
-Self-hosted solutions like MinIO can achieve high durability with erasure coding across multiple drives, but they won't match AWS's scale of redundancy.
-For most applications, a single-server MinIO instance with regular backups provides more than enough reliability.
-The real question is whether you need eleven nines or whether five nines — which is trivial to achieve with daily backups — covers your use case.
+Self-hosted solutions like MinIO achieve high durability with erasure coding across multiple drives, but they won't match AWS's scale of redundancy.
+For most apps, a single-server setup with regular backups is more than sufficient.
+The real question is whether you need eleven nines or whether five nines — trivial to achieve with daily backups — covers your use case.

 Yes.
-Tools like rclone and mc (MinIO Client) can sync entire buckets between any two S3-compatible endpoints.
-Run rclone sync s3:my-bucket minio:my-bucket and every object copies over with metadata preserved.
-For large migrations, both tools support parallel transfers and resume-on-failure.
-The process typically runs at your network's full bandwidth capacity.
-A 100 GB bucket usually migrates in under an hour on a standard VPS connection.
+Tools like rclone and mc (MinIO Client) sync entire buckets between any two S3-compatible endpoints.
+Run rclone sync s3:my-bucket minio:my-bucket and every object copies with metadata preserved.
+Both tools support parallel transfers and resume-on-failure.
+A 100 GB bucket typically migrates in under an hour on a standard VPS connection.

-Presigned URLs use the SigV4 signing algorithm, which is part of the S3 protocol specification.
-Any compliant service — MinIO, Cloudflare R2, Backblaze B2, Temps — generates and validates presigned URLs identically.
+Presigned URLs use SigV4, part of the S3 protocol specification.
+Any compliant service — MinIO, Temps, Backblaze B2 — generates and validates them identically.
 The @aws-sdk/s3-request-presigner package works without modification across all of them.
 The only difference is the base URL in the signed output.
-Your frontend code doesn't need to know or care which backend is behind the URL.

-A Hetzner CX22 with 40 GB of NVMe storage costs about $4/month.
-Add a 1 TB storage volume for $4.35/month and you've got over a terabyte of S3-compatible storage for under $9/month total.
-MinIO on that setup can sustain 1 Gbps throughput for reads and writes.
-For perspective, that's enough to serve over 10,000 image downloads per minute.
+A Hetzner CX22 with 40 GB of NVMe storage costs around $4/month.
+Add a 1 TB storage volume for approximately $4.35/month and you have over a terabyte of S3-compatible storage for under $9/month total.
+MinIO on that setup can sustain 1 Gbps throughput for reads and writes — enough to serve over 10,000 image downloads per minute.
 Most apps won't outgrow a single VPS for years.